AI ENABLEMENT

 What Engagement Looks Like

-Three deliverables that turn AI from a buzzword into operating leverage.
+Three deliverables that turn AI from a buzzword into clearer decisions and practical advantage.

 An opportunity map